 Summary and Recommendation:

 Kodak Zi8, sporting a flexible SDHC interface in place of Internal Flash memory is a worthy competitor for the flip.
-The Zi8 has a feature-set that compares well with the Flip Video Ultra HD –4x digital zoom, electronic image stabilization, 2.5” LCD screen and 1080p HD recording are all features that exceed the Flip Ultra HD specification.
-The Flip is priced around $150 while the Kodak Zi8 is about $30 lower.
-The cost of the Zi8 would almost certainly trend upwards to $160 as consumers have to invest in an SD card (not included) and most would prefer to have a Lithium Ion battery backup around.
-Based on reviews, the build quality of both the products are pretty good, making the the purchase decision essentially boil down to whether to get the extra feature-set for about $40 more.
-For a more rugged choice, go with the newer & slicker Kodak Zx3 Playsport HD.
+The Zi8 has a feature-set that compares well with the Flip Video Ultra HD –4x digital zoom and 2.5” LCD screen exceed the Flip Ultra HD specification.
+The Flip is priced around $135 while the Kodak Zi8 is about $25 lower.
+The cost of the Zi8 would almost certainly trend upwards to $150 as consumers have to invest in an SD card (not included) and most would prefer to have a Lithium Ion battery backup around.
+Based on reviews, the build quality of both the products are pretty good, making the the purchase decision essentially boil down to whether to get the extra feature-set for about $15 more.
+For a more rugged choice, go with the newer Kodak Zx3 Playsport HD for around $115.

-The Sanyo VPC-CG10 is no less with an outstanding feature set – with 5x optical zoom, Image Stabilization, and an integrated camera with flash.
-The pricing has come down to $125 following announcement of the new model Sanyo VPC-CG20.
-Sanyo VPC-CG10 is a wonderful option for people on the look-out for a single camcorder plus camera gadget.
-Investing in an SD card and a backup Lithium Ion battery pack will push the price past $170, but even so, the feature set and the dual purpose make this is a good choice.
-If dual-purpose and conventional design are both requirements, go for the newer Sanyo XACTI VPC-ZH1R for around $150.
+The Sanyo VPC-CG20 is no less with an outstanding feature set – with 5x optical zoom, Image Stabilization, and an integrated camera with flash.
+The pricing has come down to $140.
+Sanyo VPC-CG20 is a wonderful option for people on the look-out for a single camcorder plus camera gadget.
+Investing in an SD card and a backup Lithium Ion battery pack will push the price past $180, but even so, the feature set and the dual purpose make this is a good choice.

 Related Posts: